PermX Lab

 The file acl.sh however is not writeable.
 So I am unable to edit it right now.

 This is where I get stuck most of the time.
 Getting root access has been a little struggle for me, being new to this I needed a little push in the right direction.
-I did some research and found out that symlink might be something to proceed with.
+I did some research and found out that symlink arrow-up-rightmight be something to proceed with.

 Also a small note, whenever I logged back into the machine the next day.
 For some unknown reason (to me at least) this is missing: